 - Video ads

-While none of the ads above steal your shopper’s data, their end goal is simple – to lure them away from your site.
-Once lured away, the natural online customer journey gets broken.
-The negative experience of it all results in the shopper not coming back to your store either.
+While none of the ads above steal your shopper’s data, their end goal is simple–to lure them away from your site.
+Once lured away, the intended online customer journey breaks.
+The negative experience of it all results in the shopper not coming back to your store.

-But with conversion suites like Shield, you can remove these browser injected ads.
-It proactively scans the extensions and web apps on your shopper’s browser and identifies any distraction they may inject, removing them even before they show up.
-Global brands like Nine West and Kirkland’s saw a conversion rate lift of upto 11% by preventing online customer journey hijacking.
-Read all about it here.
+But with conversion suites like BrandLock’s Shield, you can remove these browser-injected ads.
+The customer journey hijacking solution proactively scans the extensions and web apps on your shopper’s browser and identifies any distraction they may inject, removing them even before they show up.
+Global brands like Cartier and FILA saw a conversion rate lift of up to 9%-10% by preventing online customer journey hijacking.

 2. Create an immersive shopping experience

-Product page optimization can be tricky.
+The onsite experience is a crucial part of the entire customer journey.
+A clear and seamless on-site experience has a positive impact on your prospective customers.
+Product page optimization is a helpful option when customers browse your website.
+But it can sometimes be tricky.
 You move or add one element to the page, and it could make or break your sale.
-The most common optimization tactics include having the best of product images, a well-crafted product description, a fast load time, a clear call-to-action and of course, no distractions.
+The most common optimization tactics include having the best of product images, a well-crafted product description, a fast load time, a clear call-to-action, and, of course, no distractions.

-Now following those simple rules you can offer consumers a seamless way to consume product information and purchase them.
+Now, following these simple rules, you can offer consumers a seamless way to consume product information and purchase them.
 But if you want to create a great customer shopping experience, you need to go ten steps ahead and add more depth to your product pages.

 You can’t possibly replicate that experience online.
 But what you can do is add a way for the shoppers to better visualize the products.